 A goat -or any other animal- can develop an abscess when bacteria multiplies under the skin.
 This can happen if the animal has cut itself on fencing or anything else that might puncture the skin.
 They can also be caused by a chronic and contagious disease called Caseous Lymphadenitis or CL.
 You can have your vet run tests for you if you think CL might be the issue.

-Abscesses aren’t fun & you definitely don’t want to risk spreading a contagious infection to the rest of your herd.
-Luckily, clearing them up is a pretty simple procedure.
+Abscesses aren’t fun and you definitely don’t want to risk spreading a contagious infection to the rest of your herd.
+Luckily, draining an abscess is a pretty simple procedure.

-You can watch the video to see exactly what we did.
+You can watch the video tutorial to see exactly what we did.

 How to Drain an Abscess on a Goat

 - Sterile Room Temp.
 Water mixed with 10% Iodine